TykTechnologies/tyk-github-actions/README.md

 A local Taskfile is available in `docker/base/` that allows you to build the base images locally.
 Changes are built in PRs, but only pushed when the PR gets merged to the main branch.

+# Creating a new pipeline

+In order to create a new CI pipeline, it's expected that the current `latest` pipelines and docker images will become the future 5.3 release (+1 minor version).
+When that happens, all we need is to create a local copy of those workflows.

+This must happen on significant possibly breaking changes:

+- The upgrade of Go versions (1.16, 1.19, 1.21) and tooling
+- A change of the base operating system (Debian release, Alpine, etc.)
+- Architectural requirements (arm64 test pipelines)

+Depending on how the operating system transitions it's packages, individual release target base CI images need to pin an expected version of a package.
+For example, the OS may provide packages for both python3.9 and python3.11; while we may work with both versions, pinning a dependency ensures our tests will run against a known version, and will not break unnecessarily if the OS decides to update their default installation from 3.9 to 3.11.

+Pinning dependencies is also important for CI tooling.
+Keeping the tooling up to date requires updating the configuration, invocation, and may be something that we only want to do against the latest release.
+Pinning tooling versions ensures that the config and the release CI for an older release will continue to work in the future.